PennyLaneAI/qml/demos_submission.rst

     https://pennylane.ai/qml/demos/tutorial_rosalin.html
     https://arxiv.org/abs/2004.06252

-The title of your issue should be "[DEMO] your-demo-title" (e.g. "[DEMO] Frugal shot optimization with Rosalin", without the quotes), and there should be a "demos" label on the right-hand side.
+The title of your issue should be "[DEMO] your-demo-title" (e.g., "[DEMO] Frugal shot optimization with Rosalin", without the quotes), and make sure the "demos" label on the right-hand side is checked.

 *Don't forget to push the "Submit new issue" button!*